OneOffTech/provision/README.md

 # e.g. docker-compose run --rm ansible -i ansible.hosts playbooks/install.yml
 ```

+> It is assumed that the `data` folder is placed at the same level as the `docker-compose.yml` file

 Where `{ansible_hosts}` is the file that contains the Ansible inventory and `{playbook}` is
 the path to the playbook to run.